5x12/ml-cookbook/README.md

 # ML Toolbox
 ### Info
 ML Toolbox is a repository that contains supervised learning algorithm templates.
-The algorithms are divided by regression and classification categories as shown below in the section "List of Algorithms".
+The algorithms are divided by regression and classification categories, as shown below in "List of Algorithms".

 ### How To Use
 Each algorithm is divided in different sections in Jupyter Notebook with appropriate instructions.
-None of the sections needs to be adjusted but the data input indication and input/target variables.
+None of the sections needs to be adjusted but the data input and input/target variables definition.

 ### Author
 The author is responsible for the content and quality of the code.
 If you have any questions, write to andrey.alikberov@gmail.com.